 Thank you.

 “This could indicate increased disaggregation in this region or horizontal transport of small particles through advection in this region.
 One possible source of disaggregation are zooplankton communities that have been found to specialize in feeding in the lower oxycline (Saltzman & Wishner, 1997; Wishner et al., 1995) (REFS).
 This increased disaggegation could be the result of a community that actively seeks out the lower oxycline and the particles that have escaped remineralization.
-Such a community would likely be comprised primarely of small organisms which the EK60 is not able to measure at this depth.”
+Such a community would likely be comprised primarily of small organisms which the EK60 is not able to measure at this depth.”

 .